 Factory specifications are listed below.
 Coupé and convertible models were badged as "Ci (petrol) or Cd (diesel)", and all-wheel drive models were badged as "Xi (petrol) or Xd (diesel)".

-The E46 M3, first introduced in October 2000, was available with the 3.2-litre S54 M-tuned engine.
-It was available in coupé and convertible body styles.
+The E46 M3 was introduced in October 2000, available with the 3.2-litre S54 M-tuned engine.
+It was offered in coupé and convertible body styles.

 The M3's S54 engine has a redline of 8,000 rpm.
 As with most M engines, the S54 has 6 individual throttle bodies, in this case electronically operated (drive-by-wire throttle).
 The transmission options for the M3 were a 6-speed manual or the 6-speed "SMG-II" automated manual transmission.

 There was also a lighter and faster M3 CSL model; CSL stands for Coupé Sport Leichtbau ("Coupé Sport Lightweight).
-Weight was reduced by removing equipment and replacing the roof, door panel, and center console with carbon fiber pieces.
+Weight was reduced by removing equipment and replacing the roof, door panel, and centre console with carbon fibre pieces.

 In order for the M3 GTR race car to compete in the American Le Mans Series, BMW produced 10 examples of the "M3 GTR Straßen Version" (street version) in 2001.
 As per the race M3 GTR, the roadgoing Version was powered by the BMW P60B40 4.0 L V8 engine which was slightly detuned and generated a maximum power output of 283 kW (380 hp) at 7,000 rpm.
 Power was delivered to the rear wheels via a race type 6-speed dual clutch sequential transmission with M locking differential.
 The engine featured dry sump lubrication as its racing counterpart and bigger radiators.